PLSysSec/cargo-scan/README.md

 You can also run `./scripts/scan.py -h` to see options for running an experiment; this is useful for running a scan on a large list of crates, e.g. the top 100 crates on crates.io or your own provided list.
 Alternatively, see `Makefile` for some pre-defined experiments to run, such as `make top10`.

+### Running in tandem with other tools

+Cargo Scan can also be used in tandem with other Rust supply chain auditing tools, such as [cargo vet](https://mozilla.github.io/cargo-vet/).
+We are interested in exploring other use cases for integration; if you think Cargo Scan would be useful for your project, let us know!

 ## Additional information

 ### Repository structure